jengibre-agb/DB.py/README.md

-I do not own any of these bots, i just liked them while it was possible, and trying to bring them back, since botmins are dead or something and i used to have a lot of fun with them.
+I do not own any of these bots, i just liked them while it was possible, I'm trying to bring them back since botmins are dead or something and i used to have a lot of fun with them.
 Also thanks to the Bot Appreciation Society for sticking around all these years.